Dubai Desert Tour

 9:00 PMLive Arabic music30 min

-Times can shift slightly depending on sunset (which changes throughout the year), but entertainment typically runs from 8 PM to 9:30 PM.
+Times can shift depending on sunset (which changes throughout the year), but entertainment typically runs from 8 PM to 9:30 PM.
+During winter months, shows can start as early as 7:30 PM because the sun sets around 5:30.

 Tanoura Dance: The Spinning Spectacle

-The Tanoura is usually the first show and honestly my favorite.
-A performer in a colorful layered skirt spins continuously for 10-15 minutes – and I mean non-stop spinning.
+The Tanoura is usually the first show and honestly my favourite.
+A performer in a colourful layered skirt spins continuously for 10–15 minutes – and I mean non-stop spinning.
 The physics alone are impressive, but when the LED lights come on and he's spinning those glowing rings in the dark desert, it's genuinely mesmerizing.

-What to know: Tanoura originated in Egypt but has become a staple of UAE entertainment.
-The skirt can weigh up to 15kg, and performers train for years to spin without getting dizzy.
-The best photos come from the final minute when the LED rings are spinning.
+What to know: Tanoura originated in Egypt as a form of Sufi meditation dance but has become a staple of UAE entertainment.
+The skirt can weigh up to 15 kg, and performers train for years to spin without getting dizzy.
+The best photos come from the final minute when the LED rings are spinning – set your phone to burst mode.

-For more about the cultural experiences included in desert safaris, see our guide to Dubai's history and cultural traditions.
+For more about the cultural experiences included in desert safaris, read our guide on morning safari cultural activities including falconry and Arabic coffee ceremonies.

 Belly Dancing: Traditional and Modern Fusion

 The belly dance performance is what most people picture when they think of Arabian entertainment.
-Our performers blend traditional Egyptian raqs sharqi with modern elements – expect hip movements, veil work, and sometimes audience participation (you'll be invited to try, but it's optional).
+Performers blend traditional Egyptian raqs sharqi with modern elements – expect hip movements, veil work, and sometimes audience participation (you'll be invited to try, but it's optional and nobody will force you).

 Cultural note: Belly dancing at tourist camps is designed to be family-friendly.
-The costumes are modest compared to what you might see in nightclubs, and the dancing focuses on technique and artistry.
+The costumes are modest compared to what you'd see at nightclubs, and the dancing focuses on technique and artistry.
 Kids can watch without any concerns.
+During Ramadan, belly dance shows are paused at most camps – check with your operator if you're visiting during the holy month.

 Fire Show: The Grand Finale Energy